jsiegenthaler/homebridge-airvisual-2/README.md

 * By default the API is queried once every 30 minutes, which is half of AirVisual's station update frequency of once per hour.

 * AQI categories are mapped to HomeKit categories as follows.
-Note that HomeKit will show visual cues on the dashboard for categories "Inferior" and "Poor".
+Note that the Home app will show visual alert cues for categories "Inferior" and "Poor".

-  AQI     | AQI Category                   | HomeKit
+  AQI US  | AQI Category                   | HomeKit
   --------|--------------------------------|-----------
   0-50    | Good                           | Excellent
   51-100  | Moderate                       | Good